colinhemphill/nextjs-resume/README.md

 ### Set Up Your CMS

-Next, modify the mock CMS data that is included in `edit-me/cms/`.
+Next, modify the mock CMS data that is included in `edit-me/content/`.
 Each Markdown file uses Front Matter fields that are used to add attributes to the item.
 These attributes are type safe, so the project won't run if required fields are missing or invalid.
 The rest of the Markdown file will be rendered as HTML to provide a description of the item.

-Although the mock files should be pretty self-explanatory, you can view the [CMS setup document](README-CMS.md) for detailed descriptions of required and optional fields.
+Although the mock files should be pretty self-explanatory, you can view the [Contentlayer config](contentlayer.config.js) for detailed descriptions of required and optional fields.

 ### Environment Variables